-MATH 236 Applied Mathematics for Business 3
+MATH 236 Applied Mathematics for Business j

-MATH 241 Intro. to Probability and Statistics 3
+MATH 241 Intro. to Probability and Statistics 3 j

 OFIS 100 Micro Keyboarding 1

-TOTAL 7
+TOTAL 7 1

 Students who took keyboarding in high school or who can otherwise present documentation attesting that they possess required skills will be exempted.